-You could hold a gift-swapping party or even a Swishing party to swap your party clothes with your friends.
+You could hold a gift-swapping party to swap your party clothes with your friends.
 If you’re not sure what someone might like, try a gift experience or voucher instead.

 Buying for lots of people?
 Go Sorted Santa!
 Instead of everyone buying and receiving lots of smaller gifts, put names in a hat and buy just one large gift to a budget everyone agrees on.
 You can give your person some ideas – that way you save time and get something you want.

 Now you’ve bought your gifts, avoid wrapping in glittery or plastic/foil paper that can’t be recycled.
 You could make your own beautiful wrapping for your gifts using paper, string, old fabrics and left-over ribbons or buttons.
 Decorate with anything left over, or even foraged from the garden.
 Get creative and do your bit for the planet!
 Involve the whole family too.